 - Facebook: When looking for a mid-term rental, it might be worth monitoring some Facebook groups, for example, BALI ❤️ LONG TERM Yearly/Monthly Rentals, BALI CHEAP HOUSE RENT, and Bali House Apartment Villa for Rent.

 - Jungle-Eco Hotels: When in a tropical place, you might want to stay somewhere special.
 Or maybe just for a weekend or a little week.
-For these occasions, have a look at Munduk Cabins, Bambu Indah, and Sumberkima Hill.
+For these occasions, consider Munduk Cabins, Bambu Indah, and Sumberkima Hill.

 🚌 Public transport

-- City Bus: Bali has a city bus called Teman Bus and at the moment all the buses are free in Bali where ever you want to go within the route that is available.
+- City Bus: Bali has a city bus called Teman Bus, and at the moment, all the buses are free in Bali, wherever you want to go within the available route.
 You can download the app for Teman Bus on Play Store to see the daily route and schedule for the buses.

-- Bluebird taxi: A safe and reliable form of transport is by taking a taxi, and you can find taxis in every big city, at the airport, and at bigger plazas or sites of interest.
+- Bluebird taxi: A safe and reliable form of transport is taking a taxi, which you can find in every big city, at the airport, and at major plazas or sites of interest.
 The fare starts at around 0.50 Euro and every km is an additional 0.30 Euro.
 Make sure your driver knows the destination and is using the meter.
 You can pay for taxis in cash.
-When using the app, you can also pay via card through the app.
+When using the app, you can also pay via card.

 - Other local taxis: The service works perfectly in Bali and is widely available.
-The price is negotiable and it would be helpful in helping the local economy.
-Smaller local taxi companies have no app or credit card payment system and you need to pay in cash.
+The price is negotiable, and it would be beneficial for the local economy.
+Smaller local taxi companies don't have an app or credit card payment system, so you need to pay in cash.

 🏘 Where to stay